 Why is CONTACT TRACING important?

-If a potential COVID-19 case has been identified, the Ministry of Health needs to be able to quickly trace people who may have been exposed to an infected individual through the process of contact tracing.
-They will then be able to contain the spread.
+If a potential COVID-19 case has been identified, the Ministry of Health needs to be able to quickly identify and contact people who may have been exposed to an infected individual through the process of contact tracing.
+They will then be able to prevent the spread of COVID-19.
 This process helps to keep the Cook Islands and its’ visitors safe.
-This information is secured through an encrypted database with the Ministry of Health and is only used for the purpose of contact tracing for COVID-19.

 For more information call 20925 or email [email protected]